-The American Geriatrics Society (AGS), in partnership with the American Federation for Aging Research Clinician-Scientists Trandisciplinary Aging Research Coordinating Center (AFAR Clin-STAR CC) and the National Institute on Aging (NIA), is pleased to offer the AGS/AFAR Clin-STAR Mentoring and Grantsmanship Workshop at the 2022 AGS Annual Scientific Meeting, being held from 12:00 – 3:45 pm on Saturday, May 14 in Orlando, FL.
+The American Geriatrics Society (AGS), in partnership with the American Federation for Aging Research Clinician-Scientists Trandisciplinary Aging Research Coordinating Center (AFAR Clin-STAR CC) and the National Institute on Aging (NIA), is pleased to offer the second AGS/AFAR Clin-STAR Mentoring Workshop at the 2023 AGS Annual Scientific Meeting, being held from 10:30 – 2:00 pm on Saturday, May 6 in Long Beach, CA.

-Building on our Clinician Specialists’ Rising Stars in Aging Research Program Workshop Series, this in-person workshop will offer opportunities for networking, discuss important aspects of DEI across research, and provide attendees with useful information on grantsmanship efforts through breakout discussions.
+Building on our Clinician Specialists’ Rising Stars in Aging Research Program Workshop Series, this in-person workshop will offer a keynote presentation from a successful senior investigator, opportunities for networking, and discuss important aspects of research across various funding organizations.

-Geared towards early career investigators but open to all, anyone interested in hearing about DEI practices and processes to promote structural change and grantsmanship topics should attend!
 This session is being offered in conjunction with the AGS Annual Scientific Meeting.
-You can register for the meeting by clicking here.
+You can register for the meeting and workshop by clicking here.

 The AGS Annual Scientific Meeting offers a range of additional opportunities for surgical and medical specialists including educational and networking sessions.